larsody/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 - [8-print_diagsums.c](https://github.com/larsody/alx-low_level_programming/blob/master/0x07-pointers_arrays_strings/8-print_diagsums.c) - a function that prints the sum of the two diagonals of a square matrix of integers.

 ## 8. Double pointer, double fun
-[100-set_string.c](https://github.com/larsody/alx-low_level_programming/blob/master/0x07-pointers_arrays_strings/100-set_string.c) - a function that sets the value of a pointer to a char.
+-[100-set_string.c](https://github.com/larsody/alx-low_level_programming/blob/master/0x07-pointers_arrays_strings/100-set_string.c) - a function that sets the value of a pointer to a char.

-##My primary goal of hacking was the intellectual curiosity, the seduction of adventure
+## My primary goal of hacking was the intellectual curiosity, the seduction of adventure
 - [101-crackme_password](https://github.com/larsody/alx-low_level_programming/blob/master/0x07-pointers_arrays_strings/101-crackme_password) - a file that contains the password for the crackme2 executable.

    - Steps to Get the Password